yorel::yomm2::generator

 but it has limitations.
 See its documentation.

-compact representation of the data produced by update
+compact representation of the data produced by update.
+It merely copies

 integers and it does not allocate memory from the heap.